Kimserey/BlogArchive/20160605_from_idea_to_product_with_websharper_in_fsharp.md

 A legitimate question as from the abundance of libraries, tools and frameworks available, one might think that `WebSharper + F#` is just another hippie stack.

-My answer to the question is:
+My answer to this question is:

 __What matters isn't the tools that you use but the products that you build with those tools__